 About the Michigan Faculty Fellows Program

-The two-year, in-residence Michigan Faculty Fellows Program (a form of a Visiting Assistant Professor Program) is for highly promising scholars with an outstanding academic record who wish to develop their scholarship and teaching skills in preparation for the academic job market.
+The two-year, in-residence Michigan Faculty Fellows Program is for highly promising scholars with an outstanding academic record who wish to develop their scholarship and teaching skills in preparation for the academic job market.

-The Michigan Faculty Fellows program is focused exclusively on the professional development of each Fellow, and consists of mentoring in three areas:
+The Michigan Faculty Fellows program is dedicated to fostering the professional development of each Fellow with respect to each of the three main elements of being a law professor:

-- Intellectual Life.
-Faculty Fellows participate fully in the intellectual life of the Law School, attending workshops, presenting their work in a faculty forum, submitting scholarship to the Law School’s annual "Junior Scholars' Conference," and participating in a specially designed Legal Scholarship Seminar.
+3. Intellectual Life.
+Faculty Fellows participate fully in the intellectual life of the Law School, attending workshops, presenting their work in a faculty forum, and submitting scholarship to the Law School’s annual “Junior Scholars’ Conference.”

 Compensation